peass-ng/PEASS-ng/README.md

 - Not mounted devices
 - Dangerous fstab permissions
 - Writable files in interesting directories
-- SUID/SGID binaries that can be used to escalate privileges (https://gtfobins.github.io/)
+- SUID/SGID binaries that have some version vulnerable (it also specifies the vulnerable version)
 - SUDO binaries that can be used to escalate privileges in sudo -l (without passwd) (https://gtfobins.github.io/)
 - 127.0.0.1 in netstat
 - Known files that could contain passwords